Skip to main content

 The top row in this view shows four of the albums in my album archive, including one for this blog.

-new post > toolbar > insert image > Add images > From this blog
+new post > toolbar > Insert image > Blogger

-It's one of six options you'll see once you click the Insert Image tool in Blogger's editing window.
+It's one of four options you'll see once you click the Insert Image tool in Blogger's editing window.

 Upload photos into Blogger

-new post > toolbar > insert image > Add images > Upload
+new post > toolbar > Insert image > Add images > Browse

 Picture are great, and you can add them right into your blog from Blogger's edit window.